Paulino Alcántara: Legacy

 Alcántara, an iconic figure in world football, is known for his achievements with FC Barcelona, winning a record of 10 Spanish League: Catalan Football Championship titles, 5 Copa del Rey and 2 Pyrenees Cup between the 1910s and the 1920s, and scoring 395 goals in 399 matches; a club record which was broken by Argentine footballer Lionel Messi about a century later in 2014.
 He is regarded by FIFA as one of the greatest football strikers in the history of football, and the best Asian footballer of all-time.
 Alcántara is also regarded by Barcelona as one of its great legends, being immortalized at the club's Hall of Fame museum at Barcelona.
 He was also a popular political figure in Spain during the 1930s.
 However, even with football being the most popular sport in the world, Alcántara had limited recognition back in his native country, the Philippines, until the 2010s, partially caused by a surge of popularity amongst a new generation of football fans and interest in football in the Philippines.

 In 2018, the domestic cup tournament of the Philippines Football League, the Copa Paulino Alcántara was named in his honor.
 He was also named part of the Philippine Sports Hall of Fame in 2021.
-In 2016, FIFA also officially paid tribute to Alcántara's legacy by featuring him as a FIFA legends football player on FIFA 16 and FIFA 21 video games.

 Alcántara was one of several Filipino footballers to have played in the Spanish League, including Eduardo Teus from Real Madrid, Juan Torena, Gregorio Querejeta from Real Zaragoza and Atlético Madrid, Ignacio Larrauri, Julio Uriate, Manuel Amechazurra from FC Barcelona, Felipe Calderon, Marcelino Gálatas from Real Sociedad, José María Echengoyen and José Luís Querejeta.